 My D-Day in Caen was drawing to an end.
 From journeying in from Ouistreham Port to walking tours and watching the commemoration ceremony, it had been a long day.

 At times during the day, the tone was sombre and reflective, and rightly so.
-The gravity of the D-Day campaign had not been forgotten but by night Caen came alive to celebrate liberation.
+The gravity of the D-Day campaign had not been forgotten but by night the city came alive as young and old gathered to celebrate liberty in Caen and across the region.

 Celebrating the victory and freedom